Effective Medium Theory for Time-modulated Subwavelength Resonators: Numerical Results

 where $|\mathcal{U}|$ is the length of the interval $\mathcal{U}$.
 For the numerical solution presented in this section, we set $\Tilde{V}(x):=1/|\mathcal{U}|.$ Based on this equation, we define the following:

 These definitions allow us to write

 As pointed out in Remark \ref{rem:totalfield_limit}, $\boldsymbol{\psi}^M$ is the total wave field in the continuum limit.

-The bold line in Figure \ref{fig:effective_vs_true_timedep} shows the effective field $\psi^M$ as a function of $x$ evaluated at different time-steps inside the interval $[0,T]$.
+The bold line in Figure \ref{fig:effective_vs_true_timedep} shows the effective field $\boldsymbol{\psi}^M$ as a function of $x$ evaluated at different time-steps inside the interval $[0,T]$.
 For comparison, we plot the evaluation of the total wave field obtained using the scheme obtained in \cite{ammari2024scattering}, marked by stars inside the plot.
 As analytically proved, the effective field and the total field agree for $\ell\ll1$ and large $N$.
 The numerical results in Figure \ref{fig:effective_vs_true_timedep} show that the effective field is still quasi-periodic with quasi-periodicity $\omega$.

 Figure \ref{fig:error_plot} shows the $\ell^2$-norm of the error between the effective field $\psi$ and the true solution $u$ at each resonator $z_i$ as a function of $N$.
 It becomes apparent from our numerical result that the error behaves algebraically in $N$.
 This result is not surprising, as the effective medium theory only holds in the limit $\ell\to0$ and $N\to\infty$.

-The results in Figure \ref{fig:runtime} show how the computation run time of $u$ is significantly larger than the computation of the effective field $\psi$.
-This further underlines the relevance of the herein derived effective medium theory.
+In Figure \ref{fig:error_plot}, we specifically compare the resulting $\ell^2$-error for different choices of $M$.
+We see that the error between the effective field and the true solution decreases with increasing $N$ and $M \leq N$.
+Then, it is sufficient to choose $M=N$ for $N$ large enough.
+The results in Figure \ref{fig:runtime} show how the computation run time of $u$ is significantly larger than the computation of the effective field $\boldsymbol{\psi}$ for $M=N$, $M=100$ and $M=1000$.
+This further underscores the relevance of the effective medium theory derived herein.
+Note that the run time of the computation of $\boldsymbol{\psi}^M$ for fixed $M (=100, 1000)$ is (almost) constant in $N$.